 Only their huge smiles betray their excitement as 120 students wearing matching red camp t-shirts and Indian headbands enter the gym in quiet, single-file lines.
 It’s time to celebrate all that they have accomplished during Davie County’s Read to Achieve 2016 summer camp.

-The camp is designed to help third graders who have failed to meet state requirements in reading to advance to the fourth grade.
-This year’s camp also included struggling first and second graders who demonstrated the potential of reaching grade-level proficiency in reading with extra help in the summer, as mandated by the North Carolina Department of Instruction.
+The camp is designed to help third graders who have not met state requirements in reading to advance to the fourth grade.
+This year’s camp also included first and second graders who demonstrated the potential of reaching grade-level proficiency in reading with extra help in the summer, as mandated by the North Carolina Department of Instruction.

 As in the past two years, this year’s camp was a tremendous success.
 More than 27% of the county’s non-proficient third-graders reached the required reading achievement score to move on to fourth grade.
 Additional students are expected to pass the Read to Achieve test in the months following camp.
 A remarkable 76% showed positive growth on one or more reading assessments.
 All will continue on to fourth grade with more skills and as more confident readers.